w3c/csswg-drafts/css-conditional-5/scroll_state_explainer.md

 ### Scrollable

 Query whether a container has [scrollable overflow](https://drafts.csswg.org/css-overflow-3/#scrollable-overflow-region).
 Can be used to indicate there is content to scroll to in a given direction.

-Needs further exploration.

 ### Scroll-direction

 Query based on direction of [scrolling](https://drafts.csswg.org/cssom-view/#scrolling).
 For instance:

 ```css
 @container scroll-state(scroll-direction: top) {